DuckTapeKiller/Brutalist/README.md

 > **Note on Mobile:** These width constraints apply to **Desktop** only.
 On mobile devices, the theme ignores these classes and fits content to the screen width.

 **2. Table Column Layouts**
+This theme supports the `cssclasses` property to override global settings for specific files.
+Add these to your note's YAML frontmatter.

 The width you choose for your notes will also affect your tables.
 However, if you want a specific table to have a particular width, you can use CSS classes incorporated into the theme.
 In the YAML, simply add one of the following CSS classes:

 * width-800